 It is advisable to provide shade trees for growing cocoa trees.
-Banana is the best choice.
+Banana is the best

+Young cocoa tree on a plantation being sheltered from the wind and elements by "mother trees" choice.
 The cocoa tree will make optimum use of any light available and has been traditionally grown under shade.
 Its natural environment is the Amazonian forest, which provides natural shade trees.
 Shading is indispensable in a cocoa tree's early years to ensure the right form of growth.
+The lack of shade trees can result in cocoa trees being more susceptible to attacks from sap sucking insects or capsids (also known as mirids).